mikefay/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ```

 > Note: This iOS client is sending the payment token to our Mobile Payments Demo Server, as outlined on [Github](https://github.com/bambora/na-merchant-api-demo).

+You can learn more about the API and the responses you'll receive after a call [here](https://dev.na.bambora.com/docs/references/merchant_API/v1-0-3/#post-payments-PaymentRequest).